Nicuschgifthub/Html-Canvas-Window-Manager/readme.md

 ## NOTICE

-All my commits have no meaning, i will update this repo to be the Fixture console via ArtNet (Browser Based) only
+All my commits are called "update" since this will be moved to a new repo after the first version of my Fixture console via ArtNet (Browser Based) is ready.